-Click Formulas > Evaluate Formula.
+Select Formulas > Evaluate Formula.

-Click Evaluate to examine the value of the underlined reference.
+Select Evaluate to examine the value of the underlined reference.
 The result of the evaluation is shown in italics.

-The Step In button isn’t available the second time the reference appears in the formula, or if the formula refers to a cell in another workbook.
+The Step In button isn’t available the second time the reference appears in the formula—or if the formula refers to a cell in another workbook.

 Continue until each part of the formula has been evaluated.

-The Evaluate Formula tool won't necessary tell you why your formula is broken, but it can help point out where.
+The Evaluate Formula tool won't necessarily tell you why your formula is broken, but it can help point out where.
 This can be a very handy tool in larger formulas where it might otherwise be difficult to find the problem.

 Blank references are shown as zero values (0) in the Evaluation box.

-Functions that are recalculated every time the worksheet changes.
+Some functions are recalculated every time the worksheet changes.
 Those functions, including the RAND, AREAS, INDEX, OFFSET, CELL, INDIRECT, ROWS, COLUMNS, NOW, TODAY, and RANDBETWEEN functions, can cause the Evaluate Formula dialog box to show results that are different from the actual results in the cell on the worksheet.